 The Jeanette Lipman Children's Defense Clinic

-The Jeanette Lipman Children's Defense Clinic is a litigation-oriented program that focuses primarily on the needs of disadvantaged children before the court on delinquency or immigration matters and post-conviction challenges for individuals initially sentenced to prison when they were minors.
+The Jeanette Lipman Children's Defense Clinic is a litigation-oriented program that focuses primarily on the needs of children before the court on delinquency matters and post-conviction challenges for individuals initially sentenced to prison when they were minors.
 In more than 25 years of criminal practice, Clinical Professor and Director, Julie McConnell, has served as a prosecutor and a public defender.
 Additionally, she has served as an expert for the Institute for Justice and Rule of Law in Valetta, Malta, and is a frequent CLE speaker nationwide.
 She often involves students in projects related to this work.

 The clinic is open to second and third-year students.
-Although they must have their third-year practice certificates to appear in court, the clinic offers multiple opportunities for students to engage in oral advocacy for clients.
+Although students must have their third-year practice certificates to appear in court, the clinic offers multiple opportunities for students to engage in oral advocacy for clients.
 The preferred prerequisites for the course, which can be taken simultaneously, are Children and the Law or Family Law & Procedure, Evidence, and Professional Responsibility.

-In the clinic, you will focus on courtroom litigation and advocacy, interviewing and counseling, negotiations, research and writing, motions practice, the Rules of Evidence, mitigation, case and sentencing investigation, trauma-informed advocacy, and practice management.
+The clinic's students focus on courtroom litigation and advocacy, interviewing and counseling, negotiations, research and writing, motions practice, the Rules of Evidence, mitigation, case and sentencing investigation, trauma-informed advocacy, and practice management.
 Students will hone their skills by conducting numerous hearings throughout the semester in court, before the school board, or before the Parole Board.
 Second-year students can handle some of these out-of-court hearings.

 The Clinic is a six-credit hour, graded course providing students with meaningful hands-on legal experience under the professor’s supervision.
 In the Clinic, you will always have the support needed to guarantee we provide our clients with the highest quality client-centered representation possible.
 You may serve clients in the following capacities: